LearningNerd/yay-tetris/README.md

 <br/>

-Just for fun, here's a simple Tetris game built for the web using the canvas API with a little help from the awesome [p5js JavaScript library](https://p5js.org/).
-This project was part of my #100DaysOfCode experiment to explore and learn new things.
+Just for fun, here's a simple Tetris game built "from scratch" with vanilla JavaScript and the web browsers' built-in []Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+This project was originally part of my #100DaysOfCode experiment to explore some new programming topics every day..

 <br/>